Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

       state are updated here.
 This includes stream parameters, Master(s) and Slave(s) runtime information associated with current stream.

-  (2) All the Master(s) and Slave(s) associated with current stream provide
+  (2) All the woke Master(s) and Slave(s) associated with current stream provide
-      the port information to Bus which includes port numbers allocated by Master(s) and Slave(s) for current stream and their channel mask.
+      the woke port information to Bus which includes port numbers allocated by Master(s) and Slave(s) for current stream and their channel mask.

 After all above operations are successful, stream state is set to